s9e/s9e.github.io/iframe/2/NOTES.md

 The height is polled ~10 times in the first second, ~10 times in the next 2 seconds, ~10 more times in the next 3 seconds.
 Polling stops if no change is detected in ~40 seconds.

+### Timing

+Third party scripts are loaded with the `async` attribute and subframes are created in an `onload` event.
+This allows the page's `onload` event to fire immediately and establish contact with the parent iframe, without having to wait for all of the third party resources to load.
+This prevents pathologically slow servers from blocking the rest of the execution.

 ### Geometry

 The iframe uses getBoundingClientRect() on the root element to get its dimensions.